vijayv95/mailpicker/CONTRIBUTING.md

 # Contributing to MailPicker (mpkr)

 Thank you for your interest in contributing to MailPicker.
-At this stage, the project is in **early development (Phase 0)** and not yet ready for functional contributions.
-However, we welcome ideas, feedback, and future participation once the architecture stabilizes.
+The project is currently in **early development (Phase 0)** and is primarily a skeleton for the future C++ implementation.
+While functional contributions are not yet applicable, we welcome ideas, feedback, and preparatory contributions that do not alter the core skeleton.

 ---

 ## Current Status

-* Project is a skeleton for later C++ implementation.
-* Contains tooling, pre-commit hooks, and project structure.
+* Project provides initial tooling, pre-commit hooks, and project structure.
-* No functional features are implemented.
+* No functional features are implemented yet.

-**Do not submit pull requests for usage features yet.** Contributions should focus on documentation, architecture suggestions, or preparatory work that does not affect the skeleton.
+**Do not submit pull requests for usage features at this stage.** Focus on documentation, architecture suggestions, or preparatory work that supports the skeleton.

 ---

 ## How to Contribute (Future Phases)

-Once development progresses, contributions will be organized around these areas:
+Once development progresses, contributions will be organized around the following areas:

 ### 1. Core Modules

 * AuthManager
 * IMAP Client
 * DatabaseManager
 * SearchInterface (fzf wrapper)
 * ConfigManager

 ### 2. Security & Infrastructure

 * OAuth2 PKCE implementation
 * Secure token handling
 * Pre-commit and CI enhancements
 * Cross-platform build and packaging

 ### 3. Documentation

 * Developer guides
 * API documentation
 * Architecture diagrams
 * Tutorials

 ### 4. Testing

 * Unit tests for modules
 * Integration tests for IMAP and database
 * CI/CD pipeline configuration

 ---